Documentation / Short Interest

 Risk Management for Squeeze Trades

-Squeeze trades can be extremely lucrative but also dangerous without strict risk management discipline.
-The volatility and unpredictability of squeeze moves means one bad trade can erase weeks of gains if you’re not careful.
-These risk rules protect you from the downside while still allowing you to participate in the upside potential that makes squeeze trading attractive.
+Squeeze trades can be lucrative but also dangerous without strict risk management.
+Their volatility and unpredictability mean one bad trade can erase weeks of gains.
+These rules protect your downside while still letting you participate in the upside that makes squeeze trading attractive.

 Risk Rules